 3. Yoga can be essential for managing stress and anxiety

-Kids and tweens are facing more stress than ever before.
+Kids are facing more stress than ever before.
 Recent research revealed that 65% worry about doing well in school, while 25% were anxious about body image, their weight or bullying.
 31% have problems at home, while new problems such as social media are causing stress for around 11% of 12 to 16-year-olds.

 With all of these sources of stress, it’s important for kids to learn how to manage anxiety.
-Kids and tweens yoga offers the perfect ‘moment’ of calm for young people, a space for themselves and the chance to learn techniques for stress management.
+Kids yoga offers the perfect ‘moment’ of calm for young people, a space for themselves and the chance to learn techniques for stress management.

 4. Yoga teaches young people how to relax